loftum/ConfigMerge/README.md

 Web/App.config merge tool based on https://github.com/andreakn/ConfigStitcher

 ---
 ConfigMerge lets you merge multiple config files without the need of xdt transforms.
+It also allows for independent local config files, typically for development environments, since nonexisting files are ignored.
+A developer would typically store his or her override settings in a file outside of (or ignored in) source control.

 ## Example transformation
 App.root.config: